What is Uncertainty?

 3. Efficient reporting of finances

-As above, automation contributes to achieving financial reports that are efficient and accurate.
+Automation also contributes to achieving financial reports that are efficient and accurate.

 4. Self-service is key